 You can still customize them (built-in table styles) by using the Duplicate command in the list.
 Excel opens the “Modify Table Style” dialog box.
 You can change the Name of the Style in the Name field.
 You will see some of the Elements like we did the last time while creating a new style altogether and so on.

 You can change the document theme to get more styles

 The last way to get different color table styles under this list is using the Themes dropdown in the Page Layout Ribbon.

 We shall be discussing in more detail later how you can build your own theme for your Excel document.

 Adding or Deleting Elements to Excel Tables

-You can do more changes with your table by using some commands in the Table Tools Design contextual tab.
+You can do more changes to your table by using some commands in the Table Tools Design contextual tab.
 Just click on any cell within a table.
 Design contextual tab appears.
 Click on the Tab.
-In the “Table Style Options” there are some check boxes.
+In the “Table Style Options” there are some checkboxes.
 Header Row is right now selected.
 If check out this option, table headings vanish; again I check in this Header Row option, we get back the heading of the table.